 “Your question is, ‘Can you talk about the art of nourishing oneself with love?’
-There is no art because there is no need of any effort.
-Love is the nourishment.
+There is no art because there is no need for any effort.
+Love is nourishment.
 But humanity has been so confused by its leaders that one does not know the most inner realms of one’s own being.
 Love is nourishment in itself.
 The more you love, the more you will find untrodden spaces where love goes on and on spreading around you like an aura.

 “But that kind of love has not been allowed by any culture.
 They have forced love into a very small tunnel: you can love your wife, your wife can love you; you can love your children, you can love your parents, you can love your friends.
 And they have made two things so deeply rooted in every human being.
 One is that love is something very limited – friends, family, children, husband, wife.
-And the second thing they have insisted is that there are many kinds of love.
+And the second thing they have insisted on is that there are many kinds of love.

-“You love in one way when you love your husband or your wife; then you have to bring another kind of love when you love your children, and another kind of love when you love your elders, your family, your teachers, and then another kind of love for your friends.
+“You love in one way when you love your husband or your wife; then you have to bring another kind of love when you love your children and another kind of love when you love your elders, your family, your teachers, and then another kind of love for your friends.
 But the truth is, love cannot be categorized the way it has been categorized throughout the whole history of mankind.
-There were reasons for them to categorize it but their reasons are ugly and inhuman, because in this categorization they killed love…
+There were reasons for them to categorize it but their reasons are ugly and inhuman because in this categorization they killed love…

 “The reason why all the cultures have insisted on categorization is because they have been very much afraid of love, is because if there is existential love, then it does not know boundaries – then you cannot put Hindus against Mohammedans, then you cannot put Protestants against Catholics.
 Then you cannot draw a line saying that you cannot love this person because he is Jewish, Chinese.
 The leaders of the world wanted to divide the world, but to divide the world they have to do the basic division which is of love.”